sneakin/CooCoo/README.md

 ### Install

 First the required dependencies need to be installed.
+The dependencies include the CUDA compiler and RubyGems.

+Once the CUDA toolkit is installed, make sure it and Visual Studio's C++ compiler are in your path.
+Under MSYS2, use something like:

+    $ export PATH=/c/Program\ Files\ \(x86\)/Microsoft\ Visual\ Studio/2017/Community/VC/Tools/MSVC/14.10.25017/bin/HostX64/x64:$PATH
+    $ export PATH=/c/Program\ Files/NVIDIA\ GPU\ Computing\ Toolkit/CUDA/v9.0/bin:$PATH

-This can be done with Bundler: `bundle install`
+RubyGems are installed with Bundler: `bundle install`

+And the extension is built with: `rake compile`

 Then to run Ruby: `bundle exec ruby -Ilib -Iexamples/seeds.rb`